nejcrogelsek/react-query-tutorial/README.md

 Polling is paused when the window lose focus.
 To fix that issue we can set `refetchIntervalInBackground` property to true.

+6. react-query select - Data Transformation

+For data tranformation react-query provides us with `select` flag.

+`select` is function that receives onSuccess response and transform out data in the way we want it.

+In our example we transformed data to be an array of just heroes names instead of whole response.

 ## Available Scripts

 In the project directory, you can run: